The Museum of Contemporary Art Zagreb

 Deimantas Narkevicius (1964, Utena, Lithuania) represented Lithuania at the 2003 Biennale in Venice and has shown his works at numerous group and solo exhibitions (Stockholm's Moderna Museet, the Kunstverein in Munich, London's Tate Modern, the Musée d'Art Moderne de la ville in Paris and elsewhere).
 He lives and works in Vilnius.

-Curators: Marco Scotini and Radmila Iva Janković
+Curator: Marco Scotini in collaboration with curator Radmila Iva Janković

 Warning: You are currently viewing the simplified version of this site.
 Please download and install Flash Player to view the full version.

 Copyright 2010 MSU Zagreb